 A non-governmental organisation, the Network of Defenders of Human Rights in Central Africa, known by its French acronym REDHAC, claims to have cross-checked details in the video and to attest to “its authenticity”.

 Several NGOs have periodically accused the army in Cameroon of serious atrocities against civilians suspected of having ties with Boko Haram fighters.
-The military have always denied the allegations.

 © Agence France-Presse